ucl-team-8/ucl-team-8.github.io/index.md

 Atos is a European IT services company that provides consulting, managed services and system integration.
 The company also provides management services to Network Rail.
 Essentially, Atos provides all of the resource planning, diagramming and the services to distribute data amongst multiple systems.
 But since the railway is very old and large organization, managing it is a very difficult task.
 Therefore our challenge is to an essential part of the entire system more efficient and effective.

 # Project Requirements
+We display to requirements in a MoSCoW format in order to prioritize certain tasks.

+### Must Have:
-+ Train Service Real Time Pattern Matching algorithms
++ Train Service Real Time Pattern Matching Algorithm
-  + Using data from GPS, real time train service data (TRUST), train schedule data and train diagrams
+  + Uses data from GPS, real time train service data (TRUST), train schedule data and train diagrams
-  + The algorithm should be able to handle real-time data
+  + The algorithm can handle real-time data
-  + Return a prediction for the services that a particular rolling stock has run
-  + This is used for more accurate mileage records that will help with servicing and maintaining the rolling stock
+  + Returns a list of units which have been identified as not matching their planned services
+  + Support basic scenarios
 + Prototype Application that uses the algorithm to match Rolling Stock to Services in real time from multiple data feeds
+  + Application displays the output of the algorithm in a very simple format

+### Should Have:
-  + The Application should have a web-based interface
++ The prototype application simulates a real-time environment
++ You can select any Rolling Stock, to get more accurate information
++ Track all Rolling Stock on a long-term to improve accuracy
++ Use additional information in the headcode of the Service to make predictions
++ Deploy system on Heroku

+### Could Have:
-  + Simulate a real-time environment
++ Predict a more accurate mileage record
++ Algorithm supports more complex scenarios, discussed in under discoveries
++ Visualizing the output data
++ Use additional open-data to return more accurate results
++ Test system using real data instead of test data

+### Would Like:
++ Returns the data in the same form as the diagrams and highlights where changes has happened
++ Compared the milage record obtained from the algorithm to the milage record calculated from all GPS events.
++ Handle situations where Rolling Stock go to the maintenance depot after running the Services.

+## Use Cases
+To describe the system and its requirements to a further extend, we will use some use cases.

+//TODO: See drive for use cases

 # Research
 The data that the algorithm has to consume is very extensive and has a lot of inconsistencies.
 Therefore understanding everything is the largest part of our research took a considerable amount of time.
 Next, we looked into efficient ways of storing everything and technologies that we will use for the back-end and the API.
 Finally, we analyzed various algorithms and compared their efficiency.